dunesage/dunesage.github.io/README.md

 #### Figure 2:

-Plotted below is the confusion matrix for the model and the ROC and Precision-Recall curves:
+Plotted below is the confusion matrix for the model along with the feature importances and the ROC and Precision-Recall curves:

 ![CM/FI](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/cm_fi.png)
 #### Figure 3: Confusion Matrix and Feature Importance